 “The AP English Language and Composition course focuses on the development and revision of evidence-based analytic and argumentative writing, the rhetorical analysis of nonfiction texts, and the decisions writers make as they compose and revise.”

-There are no prerequisites for AP English.
+There are no prerequisites for AP Lang.
 Students are expected to comprehend college-level texts.
 The course focuses on non-fiction texts.

 You will develop skills in: